SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 <br/>

-### Getting an open 8B model to cite its sources honestly — LoRA, SFT, then DPO — and actually measuring whether it worked.
+### Getting an open 8B model to cite its sources honestly(no blind citations, cite faithfully) — LoRA, SFT, then DPO — and actually measuring whether it worked.

 The model writes inline `[n]` citations after fine-tuning.
 An NLI attribution system then checks those citations, so "did it improve?" gets a number instead of a vibe.